The Way We Were (Barbra Streisand album): Critical reception

 The Way We Were has received generally favorable reviews from music critics.
 Robert Christgau enjoyed the overall sound of the album, noting that the catchiness of roughly half the album allows for the songs to be replayed over and over.
 The editors at Billboard were appreciative of the release, and singled out The Way We Were in its "Spotlight" section for the February 9, 1974 issue.
 The publication highlighted album tracks "Being at War with Each Other" and "All in Love Is Fair" and declared: "This is the way Streisand should sound."
+Bob Talbert of the Detroit Free Press remarked upon its release, "thank you, Barbra, for coming back to where you belong.
+It's no wonder this is the best-selling album and tape in the middle-of-the-road world at this moment.
+The last few times Streisand has come out of the chutes it's been as an imitation-cum-parody of herself.
+Or it was a commercial spin-off from her last and mediocre TV special.
+This is a listener.
+Sit back, prop up, sip away, turn on, do whatever it is you do, and enjoy.
+She picks—and you can rest assured she picks 'em—unique song again.
+Stevie Wonder's 'All in Love Is Fair', not a major Wonder work, is one now after Streisand's treatment.
+Or Carole King's 'Being at War with Each Other' and Paul Simon's 'Something So Right.'
+Dynamite.
+This is quality Streisand.
+The way she was and should always be."

 Stephen Holden from Rolling Stone labeled it "her best album in years"; he also found that her voice sounds just "as fresh as it did in the sixties".
 Jon Landau, also from Rolling Stone, was disappointed by the singer's effort, writing that she "no longer sings songs", but rather "acts them out".
 He referenced her catalogue and stated: "I've enjoyed Barbra Streisand's music in the past, but of the 20 albums I listened to to write this column, The Way We Were was not only the most disappointing, but the most difficult to get all the way through."

 AllMusic's William Ruhlmann awarded the album three out of five stars but found it obvious that the record was "thrown together" instead of being orchestrated and thought out carefully.
 He also declared that the success of the title track "propelled th[e] album to the top of the charts".